 I walk backwards into the future with my eyes fixed on the past.

 Nau mai, tauti mai ki te whārangi ipurangi o te whakatewhatewha Māori.

 Welcome to the Māori investigation webpage.

-The Māori investigation will examine issues that are relevant to Māori experiences of abuse in State and faith-based care.
-It will give voice to the Māori victims and survivors of abuse in care, their whānau, hapū and iwi, and the range of backgrounds and experiences of Māori survivors.
+The Māori investigation examines issues that are relevant to Māori experiences of abuse in State and faith-based care.
+It has been established to share the voices of Māori survivors and their whānau, hapū and iwi, and the range of backgrounds and experiences of Māori survivors.

-The Māori investigation is guided by an investigation scope document based on the Inquiry's Terms of Reference that sets out the issues and topics that will be examined during the investigation.
-The investigation scope can be read in full here.
+The Māori investigation is guided by an investigation scope document that sets out the issues and topics that will be examined during the investigation.

-The Māori investigation will work alongside the Inquiry’s other investigations into abuse in State and faith-based care settings.
-Information about the Inquiry’s current investigations can be found here.
+The Māori investigation is working alongside the Royal Commission’s other inquiries into abuse in State and faith-based care settings.
+You can read more about these on the Our inquiries page.